Current Staff and Students

 See Biography

 Nick Hettel is currently contributing to the Sacramento Deep Water Ship Channel project, focusing on characterizing pesticide and PAH/PCB concentrations in field-collected Wakasagi.
 During his undergraduate studies, Nick started working in the lab caring for invertebrate cultures and eventually conducted a research project assessing avoidance behavior of Hyalella azteca when exposed to insecticides.
 He later went on to officially join the lab after graduation as a researcher, managing the lab’s aquaculture facility while continuing to work on ongoing projects.
-Outside of work, Nick enjoys indulging in the finer things in life, such as assembling model kits and demolishing lesser specimens in the arena of online combat.
+Outside of work, Nick enjoys indulging in the finer things in life, such as assembling model kits, watching horror movies, and reading Sci-Fi novels.

 Graduate Students